 These fundraising policies are subject to review and approval by the Board of Trustees every 3 years, or more frequently if circumstances require.

-The Head of Engagement will administer these policies, reporting to the Chief Executive.
+The Head of Sustainable Growth will administer these policies, reporting to the Chief Executive.

 How to raise a complaint about fundraising at Engineers Without Borders UK?